PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

   - Run `./build.sh` again to reinitialise.

   <br/>
-  After that, the solution can be run again by issuing `./run.sh`
+  After that, the solution can be run again by issuing ./run.sh

 ### Without owning the game
  - Download the minecraft server jar from [the Minecraft website](https://www.minecraft.net/en-us/download/server) (game versions 1.17 and 1.17.1 are known to work, however newer versions will likely work as well).
- - Move the server jar, `eula.txt`, `server.properties`, and `start.bat` to a new directory.
-By doing so, you agree to [the Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)
+ - Move the server jar, `eula.txt`, `server.properties`, and `start.bat` to a new directory. **Note:** by doing so, you agree to [the Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)
  - Run the server as a java program; a command is provided in start.bat which allocates 1 gigabyte of memory.
  - Once the server has started, copy the entirety of the `Pack` folder into `/world/datapacks/`.
 The path of the `pack.mcmeta` file should be `/world/datapacks/Pack/pack.mcmeta`.
  - In the server console text box, enter `reload` and press enter